 Section 2.
 Board Meetings are open to the membership (See exception Article Five, Section 5).

 Section 3.
-It will be the responsibility of the Executive Secretary to notify the membership of the date, time, and location at least seven days prior to the Board meeting.
+It will be the responsibility of the Executive Secretary to notify the membership of the date, time, and location at least forty-eight (48) hours prior to the Board meeting.

 Section 4.
 A Board Member may be absent provided he has a valid excuse for said absence, which excuse shall be submitted in writing to the President and the Executive Secretary no later than seven (7) days after the absent date, and the excuse shall be subject to approval by the remaining Board Members.